 Recording pass #15

-Improvisations on the singing handsaw were broadcast in the Chapel of Holy Innocents at Bard College, Annandale-on-Hudson, New York.
-Reverberations in the chapel interior were captured in successive recordings.
-This procedure was repeated 25 times, documenting the accumulating reverberations and frequency diffusion.
-Loudspeakers stationed throughout the chapel during the installation represented time-marks of the recording process: as people walked from the vestibule to the pews, the number of repetitions of the overdubbed saw increased, escalating into tonal feedback in the sixth station of the chapel basement.
-As night came on, the sounds transmitted a coaxing aura to passers-by.
+Improvisations on the singing handsaw were broadcasted into the Chapel of Holy Innocents at Bard College, Annandale-on-Hudson, New York.
+Reverberations in the chapel interior were captured in successive recordings of each broadcast.
+This procedure was repeated 25 times, documenting the accumulating reverberation and diffusion of primary frequencies.
+Loudspeakers stationed throughout the chapel during the installation represented time-marks of the recording process: as one moved from the vestibule through the pews of the chapel, the number of repetitions of the recording of the saw increased, escalating into feedback in the sixth and final chamber of the chapel basement.
+As dusk fell, the ominous sounds transmitted a coaxing aura to passers-by.